Communist Party of Indonesia: Mass killings

-Time magazine presented the following account on 17 December 1965:Communists, red sympathizers and their families are being massacred by the thousands.
+Time magazine presented the following account on 17 December 1965:

+Communists, red sympathizers and their families are being massacred by the thousands.
 Backlands army units are reported to have executed thousands of communists after interrogation in remote jails.
 Armed with wide-bladed knives called parangs, Moslem bands crept at night into the homes of communists, killing entire families and burying their bodies in shallow graves.

 The murder campaign became so brazen in parts of rural East Java, that Moslem bands placed the heads of victims on poles and paraded them through villages.
 The killings have been on such a scale that the disposal of the corpses has created a serious sanitation problem in East Java and Northern Sumatra where the humid air bears the reek of decaying flesh.
 Travelers from those areas tell of small rivers and streams that have been literally clogged with bodies.

 Although the motive for the killings seemed political, some scholars argue that the events were caused by panic and political uncertainty.
 Part of the anti-Communist force responsible for the massacres consisted of members of the criminal underworld who were given permission to engage in acts of violence.

 Among the worst-affected areas was the island of Bali, where the PKI had grown rapidly before the crackdown.
-On 11 November, clashes erupted between the PKI and the Indonesian National Party which ended in the massacre of suspected PKI members and sympathizers.
-Although much of the anti-PKI violence in the rest of the country was perpetrated by Islamic political organizations, some of the killings in Bali were performed by Hindus.
-Bali was the only place in the country where local soldiers intervened to lessen the slaughter.
+Approximately 80,000 people - 5% of the island's population - are estimated to have been killed.
+As in Java, it was the military that incited and organized the killings, despite since-discredited claims that the military actually had to restrain local people.

-On 22 November, Aidit was captured and killed.
+On 22 November, Aidit was captured and summarily executed by the army.
 The military announced that Aceh had been cleared of communists in December, and special military courts were set up to try jailed PKI members.
 The party was banned by Suharto on 12 March, and the pro-PKI Central All-Indonesian Workers Organization was banned in April.
 Some of the events were fictionalized in the 1982 film, The Year of Living Dangerously.